-There were 3,575 graphic designers employed in Oregon in 2014.
+There were 4,427 graphic designers employed in Oregon in 2017.
 Employment is concentrated in the Portland metro area and the Willamette Valley.
-Employment of graphic designers is expected to grow about the same as the average growth rate for all occupations in Oregon.
-Employment of graphic designers is forecast to grow by 13.2 percent between 2014 and 2024.
-The forecast is for all occupations to grow by 13.9 percent.
-In addition to the 473 new jobs projected for the 10-year period, 850 replacement job openings – primarily due to retirements and individuals leaving the labor force – will provide many more job opportunities for workers.
+Employment of graphic designers is expected to grow faster than the average growth rate for all occupations in Oregon.
+Employment of graphic designers is forecast to grow by 15.7 percent between 2017 and 2027.
+The forecast is for all occupations to grow by 12.0 percent.
+In addition to the 697 new jobs projected for the 10-year period, 4,372 replacement job openings – primarily due to retirements and individuals leaving the labor force – will provide many more job opportunities for workers.

 Advancement opportunities for graphic designers vary depending on firm size and industry.
 Experienced workers may advance to chief designer, art or creative director, or other supervisory positions in larger firms.
 Some graphic designers open their own firms, and may specialize in one area of design.

-The median wage for graphic designers in Oregon was $46,280 per year in 2016, which was higher than the statewide median of $37,752.
-The wage at the tenth percentile was $29,598.
-In general, graphic designers can expect to earn wages below the statewide median when they start their careers, but should eventually earn wages comparable to or higher than the statewide median over time.
+The median wage for graphic designers in Oregon was $54,080 per year in 2017, which was 36 percent higher than the statewide median of $39,707.
+The wage at the 10th percentile was $33,342, which reflects what an entry-level graphic designer may expect to earn.
+In general, graphic designers can expect to earn wages below the statewide median when they start their careers, but should eventually earn wages comparable with or higher than the statewide median over time.
 These wages do not include the self-employed.